If you've been trying to figure out how to remove Microsoft Edge from Windows 10, you're not alone.

 To open as administrator simply right-click on it and then select 'Run as administrator.'
 You do need to be in Command Prompt for this, Windows PowerShell or PowerShell 7 doesn’t seem to work.

 Removing Microsoft Edge in Command Prompt is a two-step process.
 First, you need to navigate to the correct folder using this command:

 When entering it, substitute ‘xx’ for the current version number of Microsoft Edge installed on your PC.
 You can find that information in the ‘About’ section of Edge’s settings.

 Your Command Prompt will now change to show that you’re in the folder you navigated to above.
 Now, enter this command: setup --uninstall --force-uninstall --system-level

 There’s no restart involved, Microsoft Edge will now be removed from your system.
 You may still see it in the Start Menu, but it won’t open anything and the annoying ‘Restore recommended’ for web browsing in the Settings app will have gone.

-Removing Microsoft Edge is only half the battle, if you don’t stop it from being reinstalled automatically then you might well find it has snuck back in during future updates.
+Figuring out how to remove Microsoft Edge from Windows 10 is only half the battle, if you don’t stop it from being reinstalled automatically, then you might well find it has snuck back in during future updates.
 For most people, editing the Registry is the easiest way to do this, but touching it always comes with a warning.
 Making changes to the Registry always carries risk and should be done carefully.